 subprocesses that run a program, it sends them the

-SIGHUP signal.
+signal; connections are simply closed.
 Because subprocesses may be

 nil, says that Emacs should ask for confirmation before